Huge-Pufo/VOCAB-repository/README.md

 AI use: CS50 AI duck and Copilot were used in the making of the website.

-Copilot AI was used in creating the riddle questions only, it was not used for coding.
+Copilot AI was used in creating the riddle questions only, it was not used for writing code.

-The CS50 AI duck was used to provide syntax information, correct syntax and logic errors, and logic development for some functionalities.
+The CS50 AI Duck was used to provide syntax information, correct syntax and logic errors, and logic development for some functionalities.

+The CS50 AI Duck was used to write CSS styling.

+The CS50 AI Duck was not used in writing any Javascript code, only provided some logic and base syntax for writing.

 Functionalities include: The logic/idea of using a second dictionary to search for a matching key in the riddle dictionary.
-This was done to provide a relevant image output for each riddle, instead of images unrelated to the riddle.
+Some event listener functions.
+CSS styling.

 All syntax used in Javascript, HTML, and CSS was provided by the CS50 AI Duck.